 17. Make a Few Meatless Meals

-Old-school homemakers often served simple meatless meals without making a big announcement about it.
-Beans and cornbread, baked potatoes, vegetable soup, macaroni and tomatoes, eggs and toast, or grilled cheese with soup can all be filling.
-Meatless meals are one of the easiest ways to lower the weekly grocery bill.
+Many old-fashioned homemakers quietly prepared meatless meals.
+Meals of beans and cornbread, baked potatoes, vegetable soup, macaroni and tomatoes, eggs and toast, grilled cheese sandwiches and soup, etc. can be quite filling.
+Preparing meatless meals is one of the simplest ways to help reduce the family's weekly grocery bill.

-The trick is making them satisfying, not skimpy.
-Add enough protein, fat, and flavor so nobody feels like dinner was a punishment.
-My teenagers can detect “too light” from across the room, like highly trained snack detectives.
+The key is to keep them satisfying, not light.
+Add enough protein, fat, and flavor to each wrap so that nobody feels like dinner was punishment.
+My teens can sense “too light” from across the room like trained snack police.

 18. Keep a Pantry Meal List

-A pantry meal list is a simple list of dinners you can make from shelf-stable or freezer staples.
-Old-school homemakers always had a few meals they could pull together without running to the store.
-This saves money because every extra store trip invites impulse buys.
+A pantry meal list is a simple list of dinners you can prepare with items that you have on hand in your pantry or freezer.
+Old-school homemakers always had meals that could be made without going to the grocery store.
+This saves money as every additional trip to the grocery store opens the possibility of impulse purchases.

 19. Use Cash or a Firm Budget

-You do not have to use physical cash if that is not your style, but setting a firm grocery number helps.
-Keep a running total as you shop or round prices up in your head.
-It is not as fun as pretending groceries are free, but apparently stores frown on that.
+You do not have to carry cash if you prefer not to do that, but it may help to set a firm number for the grocery budget.
+Keep a mental total as you shop, or round the prices up in your head.
+It may not be the most fun thing to do to pretend that groceries cost nothing, but the stores don't seem to like it.

 20. Avoid Too Many Last-Minute Store Runs